 BC Lung Foundation is pleased to announce some important changes on our Wood Stove Exchange Program

-- We have a new name: The program is now called the "Community Wood Stove Reduction Program”
+- We have a new name: The program is now called the "Community Wood Smoke Reduction Program”

 - Bigger incentives provided if you exchange from wood stoves to heat pumps

 - We have developed new educational materials that can be used by the public as well our coordinators.